Medicare Supplement Plan N in Pennsylvania

 Based on current Pennsylvania pricing from well-known national carriers, a 65-year-old enrolling in Medicare Supplement Plan N can expect monthly premiums in roughly this range:

-- Humana Achieve (Humana Insurance Company of Kentucky) – around $134 per month
+- Humana Achieve – around $110 per month

-These examples show how Plan N pricing in Pennsylvania can span nearly $40 per month between reputable carriers - even though the medical benefits are exactly the same.
+These examples show how Plan N pricing in Pennsylvania can span $50+ per month between reputable carriers - even though the medical benefits are exactly the same.

 Cost Differences Between Philadelphia, Pittsburgh, and Rural Pennsylvania